joinemm/homepage/content/nixos-hetzner-cloud.md

 ```
 ## Installation

 Now we are ready to proceed with the installation. `nixos-anywhere` can be easily used with `nix run`.
-This command builds the flake attribute `#hetzner`, and installs it into the server.
-More information is available in the [nixos-anywhere docs](https://github.com/nix-community/nixos-anywhere/blob/main/docs/quickstart.md)
+This command builds the flake attribute `#hetzner` and installs it on the server.
+More information is available in the [nixos-anywhere docs](https://github.com/nix-community/nixos-anywhere/blob/main/docs/quickstart.md).

 ```sh
 nix run github:nix-community/nixos-anywhere -- --flake .#hetzner root@1.2.3.4
 ```

-Once the installation completes, your server is running NixOS!
-You can now try doing a reboot and see that everything boots up fine and there are no errors in journalctl.
+Once the installation completes, your server will be running NixOS!
+You can now try rebooting to ensure everything boots up fine and check for errors in `journalctl`.

 ## Updating

 You might have a NixOS server now, but it's not doing anything yet.
-After you have added more services to your configuration, you need to deploy this new configuration to the server.
-The simplest way to accomplish this is to use the built flags of`nixos-rebuild`:
+After you have added more services to your configuration, you will need to deploy this new configuration to the server.
+The simplest way to accomplish this is to use the built-in flags of `nixos-rebuild`:

 ```sh
 nixos-rebuild switch --target-host admin@1.2.3.4 --use-remote-sudo --flake .#hetzner
 ```

-For more advanced setups with multiple servers, I would recommend using [deploy-rs](https://github.com/serokell/deploy-rs).
+For more advanced setups with multiple servers, I recommend using [deploy-rs](https://github.com/serokell/deploy-rs).